MbinOrg/mbin/docs/docker_deployment_guide.md

 2. Place them in the corresponding variables in both `.env` and `compose.override.yml`.

 > **Note**
 > Ensure the `HTTPS` environmental variable is set to `TRUE` in `compose.override.yml` for the `php`, `messenger`, and `messenger_ap` containers **if your environment is using a valid certificate behind a reverse proxy**.
-This is most likely true for most production environments and is required for proper federation, that is, this will ensure the webfinger responses include `https:` in the URLs generated.
+This is likely true for most production environments and is required for proper federation, that is, this will ensure the webfinger responses include `https:` in the URLs generated.

 ### Configure OAuth2 keys